Al-Hadher, Syria

 Al-Hadher (الحاضر; transliteration: al-Ḥāḍir) is a village in northern Syria, administratively part of the Mount Simeon District of the Aleppo Governorate.
 According to the Syria Central Bureau of Statistics (CBS), al-Hadher had a population of 8,550 in the 2004 census.

 It is 4 kilometers east of the ancient town of Qinnasrin (Chalcis ad Belum).
 It was founded by the Arab tribe of Tanukh as a ḥāḍir (a settlement of sedentarized Bedouin) in the 4th century under Byzantine rule.
 Al-Hadher served as the headquarters of Jund Qinnasrin, (military district of Qinnasrin).

+Syrian Civil War

+On 8 August 2012, the Free Syrian Army captured al-Hadher.